-Basically, depending on if you are going to rent a car during your stay on Maui, choose between Lahaina and Kihei.
+Basically, depending on if you will rent a car during your stay on Maui, choose between Lahaina and Kihei.

 Maui is no exception in the Hawaiian Islands; luxury resorts’ choice to choose from is wide from coast to coast.
-If you can afford these fabulous locations’ budget, you can also certainly afford to rent a car or to take a taxi, so between right next to the dive centre is not the main criteria.
+If you can afford these fabulous locations’ budget, you can certainly afford to rent a car or take a taxi, so being right next to the dive centre is not the main criterion.

 Prices at resorts start around 400 USD a night, the price includes the resort fees, but you need to add the tax and tips.

-I didn’t stay myself, but I had brunch with my friend while on our West Maui road trip and found Kaanapali Beach’s location, just 10 minutes driving north of Lahaina, fabulous.
-There you can book a room at:
+I didn’t stay, but I had brunch with my friend while on our West Maui road trip and found Kaanapali Beach’s location, just 10 minutes driving north of Lahaina, fabulous.
+If you’d like to stay in Kaanapali, you can book a room at:

 Guesthouses & small family-run hotels

 Guesthouses are usually my favourite options while travelling.
-However, to find something nice at a reasonable price is not so easy on Maui.
+However, finding something nice at a reasonable price is not easy on Maui.

 However, I was lucky to find the Lahaina Beach House on booking.com.
-The owner refurbished his grandma house into a cosy luxury hostel which is right on the beautiful beach of Lahaina.
+The owner refurbished his grandma’s house into a cosy luxury hostel right on the beautiful beach of Lahaina.
 I stayed there for two nights, but I wished I had a few extra days there.
 Guyton was kind enough to keep my scuba diving bag before checking in while I was on my West Maui tour.
-Warmly recommended!
+I warmly recommend it!

 Hostels & dormitories

-Being an expensive destination, you could believe that there wouldn’t be any hostel on Maui.
-But Maui is also a surfers’ destination hence affordable accommodation do exist too!
+Being an expensive destination, it’s hard to believe there would be any hostel on Maui.
+But Maui is also a surfers’ destination hence affordable accommodation does exist too!
 However, all the hostels are in locations that require you to rent a car, so calculate your budget accordingly.

-On my arrival, I stayed a couple of nights in Wailuku, not far from Kahului Airport, as the hostel was both offering complimentary airport shuttle and Road to Hana tours!
+On my arrival, I stayed a couple of nights in a hostel in Wailuku, not far from Kahului Airport.
+The hostel offered a complimentary airport shuttle and Road to Hana tours!
 You can either stay in dormitories for 50 USD a night or a private room for 115 USD a night (+ tax).